bcgov/bcgov-rstats-public-presentations/2018-11-07_EARL_Seattle/Overcoming_gravity.md

 I then discovered that getting R installed meant requesting that someone from our IT department request a 30 minute window of admin priviledge on my machine, then when that was granted, they were able to install the software and any packages I'd specified.
 The whole process took approximately two weeks.

-But being new to R, I was naive as to which packages I would need to install for some core functionality, how frequently they would need to be updated, and how confronting a new data science problem would lead me to a solution that required packages I didn't yet have.
+But being new to R and the open source/multi-package model, I was naive about as to which packages I would need to install for some core functionality, how frequently they would need to be updated, and how confronting a new data science problem would lead me to a solution that required packages I didn't yet have.
 So I quickly got frustrated by my inability use my work computer to do what I wanted in R.

 So I went home and installed R on my personal computer.
 This allowed me to learn R, a process I have sporadically documented on my blog bayesball.blogspot.com (also part of the R-Bloggers).
 This also led me to become a contributor to the [Lahman package](https://cran.r-project.org/web/packages/Lahman/index.html), a collection of baseball data.